 1 An infringement notice is issued

-- Payment of the penalty stated in the notice within 21 days (or any longer time stated in the notice) results in expiation of the offence (i.e. no further enforcement action or court proceedings A document that sets out what a person wants to happen to their money and other property after they die. be taken); or
+- Payment of the penalty stated in the notice within 21 days (or any longer time stated in the notice) results in expiation of the offence (i.e. no further enforcement action or court proceedings will be taken); or

 - Non-payment of the penalty within the time stated in the notice results in the issue of a penalty reminder notice, which adds an additional fee to the original penalty (the additional fee is 1.74 penalty units).